ryanvbissell/vim-asciiplz/README.md

 :set fileencoding=utf-8
 ```
 ... which usually meant that, given a modern vim, the multibyte UTF8 characters were already rendering correctly, anyway.
 If the user has a reason for not setting vim's encoding to utf-8, then vim-utf2ascii's search/replace would fail.
 * This 'vim-asciiplz' variant is designed to work with the `latin1` encoding.
-Additionally,

 ## Example